Expanding the Entrepreneur’s Emotional Intelligence…

 ~ Dr. Joe Kolezynski, Executive Director, Professional Golfers Career College, Windermere, FL

-and why you want to read it now
+and why you might want to read it now

 I took my very first self-improvement workshop in the winter of 1980, it was called “Playground” written by Paul Larsen of Summit Workshops (formerly he had written several workshop for Werner Erhardt of the est training).

-I went because I had just read Winning at Office Politics and I wanted to ingratiate myself at Texas Instruments with our Operations Manager.
+I went because I had just read Winning at Office Politics and my motive was to ingratiate myself at Texas Instruments with our Operations Manager who had invited me.

 I was blown away by what I experienced and learned!